Peter Pucci Founder, Director and Choreographer

 What Happens During a Discovery Through Movement Workshop

-We then break into small groups of two to four people who have to rely on one another to accomplish goals using balance and supportive exercises.
-The physical challenges can at first seem intimidating, but tackling these unknowns together becomes exhilarating and inspirational.
+We then break into groups of two to four people who have to rely on one another to accomplish goals using balance and supportive exercises These exercises are challenging but tackling them together becomes exhilarating and inspirational.
 This part of the DTM session is fun, inclusive and encouraging in a way that helps everyone feel comfortable just being themselves.

 The groups are introduced to basic elements of choreography—such as tempo, direction, levels and repetition—that they will use together in the workshop.
 These shared elements serve as touchstones and creative tools for the groups as they problem-solve together.

 Then we dive into what we think of as a creative mash up.
-Working with the basic choreographic elements taught earlier, each person takes a turn leading as they collaborate on a group movement piece.
+Working with the basic choreographic elements taught earlier, each person takes a turn leading, as they collaborate on a group movement piece.
 Participants are up on their feet, thinking with their minds and bodies.
-There is no requisite skill level as our work is self- generated to ensure that everyone will be comfortable and secure.
+There is no requisite skill level, natural movement is essential as the work is self-generated to ensure that everyone will be comfortable and secure.

 “Peter is easily able to connect with all sorts of people – from those that have daily studied theater or dance to those that have never seen a live performance.
-His background as an athlete and as a dance latecomer always shines through in his approach.
+His background as an athlete and a dancer always shines through in his approach.
 He creates environments where anyone can feel comfortable moving and learning.”

 Sara Miller McCune